 - Better client relationships: Packaging equipment failure and the resulting downtime can create late shipments and other delays.
 By minimizing the downtime, you can ensure more on-time deliveries and maintain strong relationships with your clients.
 That, of course, comes with benefits to your reputation and bottom line as a whole.

-Planning your spare parts orders will ultimately lead to less frustration, lower costs, and above all, sustained production for your operation.
+Planning your spare parts orders will ultimately lead to less frustration, inventory accuracy, lower costs, and above all, sustained production for your operation.